Start your digital transformation journey now

 Viseven has successfully passed the first supervisory audit ISO 27001.
 Among the main advantages of adhering to the completed certification norms are asset protection from leakage, theft, or loss; higher trust from the Customers, as well as Employees’ confidence.
 All of this ensures our greater strength in the highly competitive landscape, with clear and transparent workflows, as well as role distribution among our own specialists.

-Request the video recording of our session at Next Normal Week to hear about Viseven’s best findings on how to run digital transformation in a secure and compliant environment.
 In case you have questions concerning our expertise in establishing a robust hyper-secure ecosystem – turn to our experts for insights and guidance.